bartolo7/React-Native-E2E-Automation/README.md

 1. Start Appium Desktop and click Start Server
 2. Then click search button "Start Inspector Session"
-3. Add desired capabilities, see two examples below.
+3. Add desired capabilities.For more information check: http://appium.io/docs/en/writing-running-appium/caps/
 4. Start Session
 5. In the Inspector you will see the hierarchy of elements and their attributes